Daniel Jackson (Stargate): "Deaths"

 The show's staff and writers occasionally make jokes about Daniel's frequent "deaths" on the show.
 In the season 7 episode "Heroes", one of the SG teams examine some ancient ruins and a scientist says "Dr. Jackson is gonna die when he sees this!" to which another member (Col. David Dixon, played by Adam Baldwin) responds "What, again?".
 Comparisons have also been made between Daniel and Kenny from the cartoon series South Park.
 Daniel's first death is by staff blast while he defends O'Neil; he is resurrected by Ra with a sarcophagus in the film.
-Daniel flat lines in Season 4's "The Light".
+Daniel flatlines in Season 4's "The Light".
 He dies of radiation poisoning in season 5's "Meridian" and Ascends to a higher plane until he reappears in Season 7's "Fallen (part 1)".
 He is killed by RepliCarter at the very end of "Reckoning" and is seen at a midway point between Ascension and mortality before finally retaking human form in "Threads".
 Daniel is presumed dead after SG-1 is brainwashed to believe this in Season 1's "Fire and Water".
 Daniel also is killed by Teal'c several times in a virtual reality system in Season 8's "Avatar".
 Other deaths generally involve Daniel's teammates: they die together in "The Nox" (where they get resurrected by the Nox) and in the alternate future of "2010"; their robot versions are killed in "Double Jeopardy", Daniel being the first to die; and a Goa'uld-possessed alternate timeline version of Daniel is shot by Teal'c in "Moebius", while in another timeline in the same episode, all of SG-1 are killed except Daniel.
 In the series first instance of an alternate timeline, the Daniel from that timeline is also presumed dead as his last known location is Egypt which is shown to have been attacked by the Goa'uld.
 Daniel is also killed in a Goa'uld invasion in the Stargate Command, replaced by an alternate Daniel in "Stargate SG-1: The Gift of the Gods" from a doppelganger reality.
 In Stargate: Continuum Daniel is feared dead when he asks Carter and Mitchell to leave him behind while they search for help in the Arctic, only to be rescued by Col. O'Neill.
 Jackson is again killed by a Jaffa staff weapon near the end before Mitchell uses Ba'al's time-travel device to prevent Ba'al invading and conquering Earth.